annaszeto/glioma-classification/README.md

 # glioma-classification
-Basic project using ML to classify images of gliomas as high- or low-grade.
+Project using a simple convolutional neural network to classify images of gliomas as high- or low-grade.